Gobe Software: History

 The failure of Be, Inc and BeOS meant ports had to be undertaken, and Windows and Linux variants were developed.
 Although the company shipped a Windows version of its software in December 2001, it was unable to obtain sufficient operating capital after the 2000 stock market crash and suspended operations 2002.
 In 2008 Gobe management began to work with distribution and development teams in Greater Asia and had plans to ship a new version of the product for the India market early 2010.
 Later in August 2010, Gobe Productive's website was disabled and then sold to an Indian movie producer called ErosNow.

 Gobe Productive

-The main product, Gobe Productive, was by far the most polished of the word processors, spreadsheet and vector graphics applications for BeOS, but as an integrated package a la ClarisWorks and Microsoft Works.
+The main product, Gobe Productive, was by far the most polished of the word processors, spreadsheet and vector graphics applications for BeOS, but as an integrated package in the manner of ClarisWorks and Microsoft Works.

 Gobe Productive v1.0 for BeOS was released in August 1998, v2.0 in August 1999, and v2.0.1 on 29 February 2000.

-After the failure of Be, Inc a Windows and Linux variants were developed.
+After the failure of Be, Inc, Windows and Linux variants were developed.
 The company shipped a Windows version of Gobe Productive 3 in December 2001.